danielcopper/nvim/README.md

 - textobjects ???
 - Share clipboard with system
 - Cleanup and simply after everything works as it should
+- Check if lua snippets actually show up in cmp

 ## Plugins to consider